fwupd/android-test-app/README.md

 Patches and `meson.build` files for subprojects are in `subprojects/packagefiles`

-## SimpleFd service

-`simple-fd-svc` is a service implemented using the platform version `libbinder_ndk.so` without using libgbinder.

-This is due to problems I had transferring file descriptors over libgbinder.

-The instructions for running it are the same as the previously mentioned service.

 ## Client

 In order for a client to connect to the binder service we must either tag the executable to allow it to expose a service or switch off selinux: